Language is a vital part of children’s cognitive development. Every day of their lives, children will communicate with others.

-Language is divided into two main sections: expressive and receptive language.
+Language is divided into two main areas: expressive and receptive language.
 Here is a brief overview of what these are, as well as how you can develop these essential language skills in your children.

 What is Receptive Language?